Heaton Chapel: Residential history

 A number of mansions were built close to the border with Heaton Moor during the early 20th century.
-This part of Heaton Chapel today has some of the most palatial and expensive housing in Greater Manchester.
-Heaton Chapel was in 2018 ranked by The Times best places to live 2018, higher than Didsbury.
+This part of Heaton Chapel today has a degree of palatial and expensive housing by the standards of Greater Manchester.
+In 2018, Heaton Chapel was ranked higher than Didsbury in The Times Best Places to Live report.
+The Heatons appeared as one of The Times best places to live in the region in 2023.
+Heaton Chapel was specifically named as forming one of the top 10 places to live in the UK by 2024.
+Heaton Chapel returned to being in the region's best places to live in 2025.